-Northern Indiana Public Service Company (NIPSCO) is requesting approval to install new pollution control equipment at its electric generating stations to reduce mercury and particulate matter emissions.
-The utility is also requesting approval to recover the construction costs through electric rates, with rate adjustments to be requested every six months.
+In 2013, NIPSCO received IURC approval to install new pollution control equipment at its power plants to reduce mercury and particulate matter emissions.
+The utility also received approval to recover the construction costs through electric rates, with rate adjustments being requested every six months.

-In filings with the Indiana Utility Regulatory Commission (IURC), NIPSCO states that it is seeking the plan to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
-NIPSCO estimates the compliance plan's capital costs at approximately $59 million.
+In filings, NIPSCO stated that it sought the plan to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
+NIPSCO estimated the compliance plan's capital costs at approximately $59 million.

 To view the case file, please visit the IURC's electronic document system and enter cause number 44311.